Hedda Gabler

 NODA SOUTH WEST AWARDS (2023)

-We are delighted to announced that Twelfth Night, directed by John Crabtree,
+Twelfth Night, directed by John Crabtree,

-has been awarded NODA's Most Innovative Production.
+was awarded NODA's Most Innovative Production.

 Twelfth Night was also nominated for the Hazelmere Award for Visual Excellence.